skylarjhdownes/Akagi-Bot/README.md

 ~chi - Allows one to Chi.
 Takes 4 arguments, the two tiles you are forming the meld with from your hand.

 ~kan - Allows one to Kan players discards.
-Self drawn Kan is currently not implemented.
+If done on your turn, requires the tile you want to Kan as an argument.

 !tiles - Displays a picture of each tile.